 Where; m = mass of the vehicle (kg) v = velocity of the vehicle (m s-1) r = radius of the curve (m) v2r = centripetal acceleration (m s-2)

-For a car going around an unbanked (level) curve, there are three force acting.
+For a car going around an unbanked (level) curve, there are three forces acting.
 The downward force labelled “mg” is the weight of the car (the earth pulling downward on the car).
 The upward force, labelled "N" (normal) is the force the road exerts on the car perpendicular to the surface of the road.
 The car is not accelerating vertically, so Newton's First Law tells us that these two forces must cancel exactly which means the vertical net force on the car is zero.
 There must be a horizontal net force on the car.
 In the diagram, the horizontal force "F" represents the horizontal friction force that the road exerts on the car's tyres.
 This force must be the centripetal force which points toward the centre of the turn and is responsible for turning the car.
 In an unbanked turn, the force responsible for turning the car is the friction force between the tires and the road.

 If a car is on a level (unbanked) surface, the forces acting on the car are its weight, mg, pulling the car downward, and the normal force, N, due to the road, which pushes the car upward.
 Both of these forces act in the vertical direction and have no horizontal component.
 If there is no friction, there is no force that can supply the centripetal force required to make the car move in a circular path and there is no way that the car can turn.
 However, if the car is on a banked turn, the normal force (which is always perpendicular to the road's surface) is no longer vertical.
 The normal force now has a horizontal component, and this component can act as the centripetal force on the car.
 The car will need move with just the right speed so that it achieves a centripetal force equal to this available force.
 If a car is going around a banked turn, the centripetal force needed to turn the car (mv2r) depends on the speed of the car (since the mass of the car and the radius of the turn are fixed) - more speed requires more centripetal force and vice versa.
 The centripetal force available to turn the car is fixed.
 Therefore, it is logical to assume that if one particular speed was found at which the centripetal force needed to turn the car equals the centripetal force supplied by the road, this is the "ideal" speed, videal, at which the car the car will negotiate the turn - even if it is covered with perfectly-smooth ice.
 Any other speed, v, will require a friction force between the car's tires and the pavement to keep the car from sliding up or down the embankment: